Concussions in sport: Rugby union

+Lacrosse

+In regards to men's and women's lacrosse, 8.6% of injuries were concussions that occurred during games.
+Both men and women's lacrosse athletes are nine times more likely to receive a concussion during a game rather than practice.
+78.4% of the concussions were due to player-to-player collisions and 10.4% occurred from contact to the head with a stick.

 Youth sports

 Many children and teenagers participate in sports and extracurricular activities that create a risk of a head injury or concussion, including basketball, cheerleading, soccer, and football.
 As a consequence, schools and youth sports groups may implement programs to reduce the risk of concussion, ensure prompt diagnosis and provision of medical care, and that young participants are not endangered by a premature return to sports.

 In 2010, more high school soccer players suffered concussions than basketball, baseball, wrestling, and softball players combined, according to the Center for Injury Research and Policy.

+In 2025, more children and teenagers that participated in collision sports such as rugby, ice hockey, and American football were found to have a higher rate of concussions across 21 observed sports.

 The number of girls suffering concussions in soccer accounts for the second largest amount of all concussions reported by young athletes.
 According to a study in the JAMA Pediatrics medical journal, many girls do not get necessary care and prevention regarding concussions, and 56 percent of players (or their families) reporting concussion symptoms never sought treatment.
 Studies show that girls are reporting nearly twice as many concussions as boys in the sports that they both play.

+Effects

+The symptoms of concussion may be physical, cognitive, and emotional.
+Symptoms vary between affected individuals, and symptoms be immediate or delayed.

+Short-term

+Possible signs of concussion that may appear in a student-athlete after a jolt to the head or body include: